Patía, Cauca: Geography

+Its height above sea level is 1,167 m, and the mean temperature 22 °C.

+Climate

-Directions to get Valley Patia
+Directions to the Patía Valley

-To get Valley Patia, the travelers go across the municipalities of Timbio and Rosas, going through townships as Piedrasentada and El Mango, until get the municipality of El Bordo, that is where start what is known as Patia Valley.
+To get Valley Patia, the travelers go across the municipalities of Timbio and Rosas, going through townships such as Piedrasentada and El Mango, until they get to the municipality of El Bordo.
+That is where it starts what is known as Patia Valley.
 Is continuous the route and approximately in 30 minutes is reached at Patia, totumo's koumis´ and watermelon's land.
-After de Patía we can find Galindez and Pilón.
+After Patía we can find Galindez and Pilón.
 Farther from these places and following the Panamerican highway is reached the township El estrecho, where there's road to address toward Balboa – Cauca that is recognized popularly as “The Patia Balcony”, or address toward Mojarras, some other place that belongs to the beautiful thickness of Patia Valley.
 Here in Mojarras, is possible to decide if it is better to continue to the south, through the Nariño department, or to divert to get to Mercaderes – Cauca, the last station of the Valley.

-Patia Valley Culture
+Patía Valley Culture

 The culture of the whole region is based specifically in dance, the music and the theater.

-Their musical culture is one of the richest in the Cauca and Valle del Patia that became the cradle of Bambuco- no just classic but Patiano- The Patiano Bambuco, is a kind or better, a music system that plays, sings, dances and acts out.
+Their musical culture is one of the richest in the Cauca and Valle del Patia that became the cradle of Bambuco — not just classic but Patiano — The Patiano Bambuco, is a kind or better, a music system that plays, sings, dances and acts out.
 It moves in a rhythm of 6 / 8 in the minor mode, and recently in a major for the innovations of the new composers.
-Accompanied by string instruments like the violin and the guitars, drums and percussion and cununos.
+Accompanied by string instruments like the violin and the guitars, are drums, percussions, and cununos.
 The texts sung slyly express their everyday lives, full of irony and critical to things that affect them.
-Reflects community events such as weddings, food, love relationships, satire to the government, health problems, personalities, community problems and death.
+They reflect community events such as weddings, food, love relationships, satire to the government, health problems, personalities, community problems and death.
 Interpreted by the adult men, women, youth dances and children.

-It is also patiano because it is interpreted with native instruments like the violin patiano, charango and created based charrasca totumo fruit that occurs throughout the region and that is the basis of the economy of its inhabitants, Since their work is a collection of the work of "basic foodstuffs" who mostly women to support her family.
+It is also patiano because it is interpreted with native instruments like the violin patiano, charango and created based charrasca totumo fruit that occurs throughout the region and that is the basis of the economy of its inhabitants, Since their work is a collection of the work of "basic foodstuffs" who are mostly women to support her family.